 Solar sites are based on the microclimate and infrastructure in the immediate area.
 Panels can be installed at any scale.
 Developers take a more targeted approach to acquiring suitable sites for solar projects.
 This can allow developers to have a more focused relationship with whom they choose to propose a lease.

-However, wind installations typically stretch across large parcels of land.
+In contrast, wind installations typically stretch across large parcels of land.
 As a result, wind developers often obtain property under option before knowing where they actually want to build.
 They tend to sign agreements with a more canvassed-style approach, leaving many landowners hanging.

 Solar is more flexible when it comes to high voltage interconnection.
-With a more compact footprint, a solar project can scale and can typically justify extremely high interconnection costs on transmission lines as large as 500-kilovolts (kV).
-To work economically, wind is required to have option agreements with many different landowners for interconnection to similar high voltage lines.
+With a more compact footprint, a solar project can scale and can typically justify extremely high interconnection costs on transmission lines as large as 500 kilovolts (kV).
+To work economically, wind is required to have option agreements with many different landowners for interconnection to similar high-voltage lines.

 Noise and Aesthetics